-- In order for HWDSB employees to each have access to the specific information (s)he needs in order to perform his/her duties; - only for the purpose for which it was collected or for a reason that is consistent with that purpose; - to comply with a court order or subpoena or to aid in an investigation conducted by a law enforcement agency; - to meet legislated requirements such as reporting to the Ministry of Education. - with the consent of parents/guardians, and students (if 18+ yrs old or 16-17 yrs old and have withdrawn from parental control) if the proposed use or disclosure of personal information does not fall under any of the above uses.
+- In order for HWDSB employees to each have access to the specific information (s)he needs in order to perform his/her duties; - only for the purpose for which it was collected or for a reason that is consistent with that purpose; - to comply with a court order or subpoena or to aid in an investigation conducted by a law enforcement agency; - to meet legislated requirements such as reporting to the Ministry of Education. - with the consent of parents/guardians, and students (if 18+ yrs. old or 16-17 yrs. old and have withdrawn from parental control) if the proposed use or disclosure of personal information does not fall under any of the above uses.

-The Child and Family Services Act (CFSA) requires the board to report to child protection services when there is reasonable grounds to suspect that a child is at risk.
-You can learn more about this by reading our Safe and Caring Schools Parent Brochure (not hyperlinked yet)
+The Child and Family Services Act (CFSA) requires the board to report to child protection services when there are reasonable grounds to suspect that a child is at risk.
+You can learn more about this by reading our Safe and Caring Schools Parent Brochure on Information sharing for student safety and well-being.